microsoft/playwright/docs/src/trace-viewer-intro-js.md

 ## Opening the HTML report

-The HTML report shows you a report of all your tests that have been ran and on which browsers as well as how long they took.
-Tests can be filtered by passed tests, failed, flakey or skipped tests.
+The HTML report shows you a report of all your tests that have been run and on which browsers as well as how long they took.
+Tests can be filtered by passed tests, failed, flaky or skipped tests.
 You can also search for a particular test.
 Clicking on a test will open the detailed view where you can see more information on your tests such as the errors, the test steps and the trace.

 ```bash
 npx playwright show-report